BaskervilleDog/Bioinformatic-Essentials/README.md

 Anyone interested in learning how to analyze biological data using computational tools.

 ### **Getting Started**
-To get started, explore the tutorials organized by topic in the tutorials directory.
-Each tutorial includes prerequisites, detailed steps, and sample data where applicable.
+To get started, explore the Bioinformatics Proceedings, organized by topic in the directories.

 ## **Contact**
 For any questions or issues, please contact [Gianlucca Urzêda] at [gianlucca.urzeda@gmail.com].